 The following rules apply to private foundations as well as other tax-exempt organizations.
-Private foundations filing annual returns are subject to the public disclosure requirements under section 6104(d) of the Code.
+Private foundations filing annual returns are subject to the public disclosure requirements under section 6104(d).

 Included in this section is a discussion on the public inspection requirements for political organizations filing Forms 8871 and 8872.